jlandgr/autolattice/README.md

 [Artificial discovery of lattice models for wave transport](https://arxiv.org/abs/2508.10693) \
 *Jonas Landgraf, Clara Wanjura, Vittorio Peano, and Florian Marquardt* (2025)

-## Overview over the repository:
-TODO

 AutoLattice builds on our previous work [AutoScatter](https://github.com/jlandgr/autoscatter), which automatically designs few-mode coupled-mode systems with desired scattering properties.
 Please check out the corresponding [GitHub repository](https://github.com/jlandgr/autoscatter) and [PRX article](https://link.aps.org/doi/10.1103/PhysRevX.15.021038).

+## Overview over this repository:
+TODO

 ## Installation
 We recommend creating a new environment with venv or conda.
 The package can be installed using: